pfichtner/vaadoo/README.md

 }
 ```

 Ough, what a mess and waste of time!
+Manual constructor checks are messy, error-prone, and hard to maintain—they repeat the same boilerplate, can be forgotten or mistyped, and mix validation with business logic.

 And this is where vaadoo comes into play.
 Vaadoo is a compiler plugin that generates this boilerplate code for you.
 Checks are added to the bytecode so you get rid of a JSR 380 validation library.
 The generated code does nor depend on JSR 380 API- nor on JSR 380 validation libaries anymore.